 - (1) We operate on a 52- or 53-week fiscal year ending on the last Friday of March.
-All fiscal years presented herein consist of 52 weeks. - (2) Our first quarter three-month period is a 13-week period ending on a Friday in June. - (3) Our historical and pro forma total net sales for the periods presented above include related party net sales generated through our distribution agreement with Sanken.
-Our historical total net sales for the fiscal years ended March 29, 2019 and March 27, 2020 and for the three-month period ended June 28, 2019 also include related party net sales related to the sale of wafer foundry products to Sanken by PSL and net sales related to our distribution of Sanken products in North America, South America and Europe which, in each case, we did not recognize during the three-month period ended June 26, 2020 and will not recognize in any future period due to our consummation of the Divestiture Transactions.
-See our consolidated financial statements and the related notes thereto included elsewhere in this prospectus and the information set forth under "Unaudited Pro Forma Consolidated Financial Data" for additional information regarding our historical and pro forma total and related party net sales.

-(4) See Notes 2 and 16 to our audited consolidated financial statements and Notes 2 and 16 to our unaudited consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate our historical and pro forma basic and diluted net income per share attributable to common stockholders.

-- (5) Gross margin is calculated as gross profit divided by total net sales. - (6) Adjusted Gross Profit is defined as GAAP gross profit, as adjusted as shown in the table below.
-Adjusted Gross Margin is defined as Adjusted Gross Profit divided by total net sales.
+All fiscal years presented herein consist of 52 weeks. - (2) Our historical and pro forma total net sales for the periods presented above include related party net sales generated through our distribution agreement with Sanken.
+Our historical total net sales for the fiscal years ended March 29, 2019 and March 27, 2020 also include related party net sales related to the sale of wafer foundry products to Sanken by PSL and net sales related to our distribution of Sanken products in North America, South America and Europe which, in each case, we will not recognize in future periods following the consummation of the Divestiture Transactions.
+See our consolidated financial statements and the related notes thereto included elsewhere in this prospectus and the information set forth under "Unaudited Pro Forma Consolidated Financial Data" for additional information regarding our historical and pro forma total and related party net sales. - (3) See Notes 2 and 16 to our audited consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate our historical and pro forma basic and diluted net income per share attributable to common stockholders. - (4) Gross margin is calculated as gross profit divided by total net sales. - (5) Adjusted EBITDA is defined as GAAP net income, as adjusted as shown in the table below.
+Adjusted EBITDA margin is defined as Adjusted EBITDA divided by total net sales.